pic

 Warning!

-Basically, the issue occurs when i) the for-loop is not wrapped in a function, ii) a local variable shares the same name as a global variable, and iii) the script is run non-interactively (i.e., using the function include and a script file). [note] There are two methods to execute a script.
-The first method is what we've been using so far, where you work interactively with Julia.
-This includes running commands in the REPL's prompt julia>and the execution of a script through a code editor.
-The second method consists of executing files that store scripts through the function include.
+The issue appears only when three conditions occur simultaneously: i) the for-loop is not wrapped in a function, ii) a local variable shares the same name as a global variable, and iii) the script is run non-interactively (i.e., using the function include and a script file). [note] There are two methods to execute a script.
+The first method is the one used thus far, where we work interactively with Julia.
+This includes running commands in the REPL's prompt julia> and the execution of a script through a code editor.
+The second method consists of executing files containing scripts through the function include.

-Unless the three conditions hold simultaneously, you don't have to worry about this scenario.
-And even if this occurs, Julia will display a warning in the REPL indicating that there's a problem with your code.
+Unless all three conditions are met, you don't need to worry about this scenario.
+And even if it does occur, Julia will issue a warning in the REPL, alerting you that the code may not behave as intended.

-the variable of iteration x is always local, regardless of whether there's a variable x defined outside the for-loop.
+• if x is the variable of iteration, then x is always local to the for-loop.
+This holds regardless of whether there's a variable x defined outside the for-loop.

-if there's no variable named x outside the for-loop, x is a new local variable.
-Moreover, this variable won't be accessible outside the for-loop.
+• if there's a variable x defined within the for-loop body, this variable is local and won't be accessible outside the for-loop.

 The following code snippets illustrate the first two rules, which exclusively refer to local variables.
-The second example is particularly noteworthy, as it highlights a common mistake made by beginners: running a for-loop that defines a local variable, and then trying to access it outside the for-loop.
+The second example is particularly noteworthy, as it highlights a common beginner mistake: defining a variable inside a for loop and then attempting to use it outside the loop, only to discover that it's no longer accessible.

 x = 2